pattonsgirl/CEG3120/Projects/Project5/README.md

 - How to generate a `tag` in `git` / GitHub
 - Behavior of GitHub workflow
   - what does it do and when
+- Link to Docker Hub repository (as additional proof)

 ### Resources